Novak Djokovic tops Francisco Cerundolo at the French Open for a record 370th Grand Slam match win

 Djokovic, the defending champion at Roland Garros, broke a tie with Roger Federer for the most match wins at major tournaments — and also for the most Slam quarterfinals for a man by reaching the 59th of his career.

+“How did I find the way to win again?
+I don’t know.
+The only explanation I have is you,” Djokovic told the crowd.
+“Thank you.”

-This time, against Cerundolo, a 25-year-old from Argentina who was trying to reach his first Grand Slam quarterfinal, the 37-year-old Djokovic again used all of his skills, experience and ability to adjust on the fly.
+Against Cerundolo, a 25-year-old from Argentina who was trying to reach his first Grand Slam quarterfinal, the 37-year-old Djokovic used all of his skills, experience and ability to adjust on the fly.
 He came through, in part, by playing more aggressively and putting extra speed on his groundstrokes, while dealing with whatever was going on with his knee.

 Djokovic trailed 4-2 in the fourth set but surged from there.